Belgian railway signalling: Types of movement

-The most common way of regime change is by the display of a chevron (V-shaped) sign on a main stop sign (single or combined).
+The most common way of regime change is by displaying a chevron (V-shaped) sign on a main stop sign (single or combined).

 In minor movement, all signals are to be obeyed, both those of the left hand track and the right hand; signals controlling only minor movements are placed on the left.
 In counter-flow operation, some signals (light or otherwise) are specifically dedicated to minor movements and therefore are ignored by the trains travelling in major movement.

 Light signals

-The lights are designed and arranged to be visible from a distance (up to two kilometers on a clear day).
+The lights are designed and arranged to be visible from a distance (up to two kilometres on a clear day).
 For this they are equipped with lenses to focus light rays emitted by the bulb, which can be selected and reasonable power.
 That is why the lights do not seem very intense when viewed from the side while they light up sharply in normal line of vision i.e. in the direction of arrival of the train.

 Note that the yellow lights often are orange in reality.